Here’s how ‘Misbehaving,’ the catchy ‘Righteous Gemstones’ earworm, came together

 The creator worked closely with two bands not only to design the music of the show but also to perform it during scenes set in church.
 The Charlotte-based band The Alternative Champs plays the house band for the Gemstones Salvation Center, and The Dynamite Brothers, comprised of McBride friends, play the house band for the Locust Grove church.
 Both bands produce original, choral-tinged songs, backed by guitars and organs—dedicated to the glory of His love.
 One need not be steeped in the world of modern religious music to recognize that this is a dead-on interpolation of it rather than any kind of send-up.
 The show may be very much a comedy, but the music in it is no joke.

-The pinnacle of original songwriting on Gemstones, though, has to be “Misbehaving,” the bouncy banger that ostensibly helped establish (now-deceased) matriarch Amy Lee Gemstone as a family-friendly phenomenon.
+The pinnacle of original songwriting on Gemstones, though, has to be “Misbehaving,” the bouncy banger that ostensibly helped establish (now-deceased) matriarch Aimee-Leigh Gemstone as a family-friendly phenomenon.

 Have a listen below to an exclusive clip from HBO, and then read on for a brief oral history from McBride, his Gemstones and Vice Principals collaborator Edi Patterson, and series composer Joey Stephens, who apparently created the song together in about the time it takes to listen to it.